ipspace/netlab/docs/example/addressing-tutorial.md

 IP Address Management (IPAM) is one of the most interesting *netlab* features -- it allows you to create full-blown fully configured networking labs without spending a millisecond  on IP addressing scheme, assigning IP addresses to nodes and interfaces, or configuring them on network devices.

-This document starts with an easy walk through simple addressing schemes, gets progressively more complex, and ends with crazy scenarios like stretched subnets (eventually, we're not there yet).
+This document starts with an easy walk through simple addressing schemes, gets progressively more complex, and ends with crazy scenarios like stretched subnets.

 ```eval_rst
 .. contents:: Table of Contents